Keratoconus Treatment Overview

 Most patients that undergo cross linking still require further keratoconus treatment with scleral or gas permeable contact lenses to achieve their best vision.
 In this case, corneal cross linking is done first and then 1 to 2 months after the cross linking keratoconus treatment the patient is fit with scleral contact lenses.

 Who are the Best Candidates for the Cross Linking Keratoconus Treatment

-The best candidates for the C3R keratoconus treatment are those keratoconus patients experiencing progressive steeping of their cornea.
+The best candidates for the cross linking keratoconus treatment are those keratoconus patients experiencing progressive steepening of their cornea.
 Keratoconic progression is best evaluated with corneal topography readings taken and evaluated over time.
-If the cornea is stable then it is usually best to stay with more conservative keratoconus treatment options since there is nothing to be gained cross linking yet the potential surgical risks remain.
+If the cornea is stable then it is usually best to stay with more conservative keratoconus treatment options since there is nothing to be gained with cross linking yet the potential surgical risks remain.

 Pros/Cons of Corneal Collagen Cross Linking

 Corneal cross linking has a good safety profile.
 The most common complaint was pain for up to a couple days following the procedure.
 Approximately 25% reported this pain as severe while 45% reported no pain.
 When keratoconus specialists treat keratoconus with cross linking the progressive steeping was stopped in about 98% of patients.
 Corneal haze lasting over 6 months was reported in less than 2% of patients.

 Approximately 5% of patients with keratoconus will benefit from a corneal transplant.
 Corneal transplant surgery involves replacing the patient’s cornea with a donor cornea (picture on the left).
 Some surgeons may perform a modified version of a corneal transplant called the DALK (Deep Anterior Lamellar Keratoplasty).
 Rather than replace the entire cornea, the DALK procedure only replaces the outer layers of the cornea leaving the inner layers intact.